neil-forks/PineSAM-river/docs/install-guide/dev-scripts.md

-# Install dev version from scripts
+# Build dev version from scripts

 Use this development (dev) version if there is an issue with the premade binaries or you want to do PineSAM dev.